Chris Skelley made his Paralympic debut at Rio 2016.

 A former rugby player, Skelley started judo as a way of improving his fitness, while he also enjoyed the sociable element of the sport.

 After developing a visual impairment, Skelley lost his job as a mechanic and became a full time athlete.
-He now lives and trains full time at the Centre of Excellence in Walsall, where the VI judoka train alongside their Olympic counterparts.
+He now trains full time at the Centre of Excellence in Walsall, where the VI judoka train alongside their Olympic counterparts.

 Show your support for Chris Skelley by sharing their bio!

 Sign up to receive email updates on ParalympicsGB and find out how you can supercharge the team at the Paralympic Games.